openedx/openedx-user-groups/docs/decisions/0006-replication-of-legacy-mechanisms-behavior.rst

 Once the replicated functionalities have been validated, the following will be
 removed:

-- Models and signals related to Cohorts, Teams, and Enrollment Track Groups.
+- Models, signals and events related to Cohorts, Teams, and Enrollment Track Groups.
 - LMS and Studio endpoints and views associated with these mechanisms.
 - Configuration and logic in legacy MFEs.
 - Legacy interfaces will be gradually disabled.
 - Related feature flags will be removed, making the new system the only active grouping source.
+- All related technical and functional documentation will be updated to reflect the new architecture.

 Phase 4: Migration to the new administrative panel
 ==================================================